GenericMappingTools/pygmt/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Add new public functions/methods/classes to `doc/api/index.rst`.
 - [ ] Write detailed docstrings for all functions/methods.
 - [ ] If adding new functionality, add an example to docstrings or tutorials.

+**Notes**

+- You can write `/foramt` in the first line of a comment to automatically format your codes